quantsingularity/Nexora/backend/README.md

 ## Related Components

-- The source code is deployed using configurations in the `deployments/` directory.
 - Infrastructure for running the code is defined in the `infrastructure/` directory.
 - Exploratory analyses related to the code are in the `notebooks/` directory.
 - Tests for the code are in the `tests/` directory.
-- Web and mobile frontends consume the APIs defined in `src/serving/`.
+- Web and mobile frontends consume the APIs defined in `backend/serving/`.